Sparye/206A3/Wiki/Database-Sanitation.md

 - Splits the answer string along "/"
 - Makes an array of all acceptable answers
 - Will accept all acceptable answers with or without the answer prefix
-- If used, the prefix is checked for correctness
+- Checks the prefix for correctness (if used)
 - Is case-insensitive

 If the answer is correct, this function returns true.